“Salespeople should talk more than they listen.”

 If you sell something commoditized where buyers generally know what they’re buying, your reps should fall close to the center, but a bit higher on the y-axis.
-They won’t need to talk as much, but should elicit healthy dialogue and interchanges as the buyer goes back and forth on their needs.
+They won’t need to talk as much but should elicit healthy dialogue and interchanges as the buyer goes back and forth on their needs.
 Think about a conversation to order office furniture, for example.
-The buyer and seller have lost of quick back and forths with each party talking a similar amount to get the details of the buyer’s order correct.
+The buyer and seller have lots of quick back and forths with each party talking a similar amount to get the details of the buyer’s order correct.

 Who You Sell To

 Different personas and verticals require different conversation styles.
 Some personas want to talk your ear off because you’re the first person who really ‘gets’ their challenge.
 Others want you to cut to the chase and lay down the pitch.
 They want context first before they are willing to open up and share.
 Here are some baselines for conversation styles when having conversations with different personas.

 Executives typically expect you to understand their business and challenges before you talk with them.
 You build credibility by showing them you are knowledgeable about their business.
 Additionally, they expect that you are going to tell them business lessons to be learned from their peers at other companies.